eeneedles/pandas-challenge/README.md

 A second Data Frame was completed for the summary of each school, which included the calculations for number of students, school budget, per capita spending, average test scores, number of passing math and reading scores, number of students who passed both math and reading, and the passing rates for math, reading, and overall passing.

-This project isn't completed yet but it will include the highest and lowest performing schools by percentage, math and reading scores by grade, scores by budget, and scores by school size and type.
+The dataset was sorted to show the five highest and lowest performing schools by percentage.
+Other DataFrames include the math and reading scores by grade, scores by school budget, and scores by school size and type.
+The markdown cell includes an analysis of the observable trends in the data.

-Source for .nunique function is statology.org/pandas-count-unique-values/
+Source for .nunique function: statology.org/pandas-count-unique-values/